• Artificial Intelligence, Machine Learning, Python, Web Scraping: Feedbacks/Queries - e-contact

 Containerization is a form of operating system virtualization where an application and all its necessary files (libraries, configuration files, and dependencies) are bundled together into a single, isolated, and executable unit called a container.
 Docker is a popular open-source platform used to create, deploy, and manage these containerized applications.
 Thus, Docker acts as an operating system for containers.

-Some roles in Software Development:
+Some roles in Software Development

 Back-End Developers create server-side logic, database management, and API integration, ensuring security and functionality using languages like PHP, Python, Java, or Node.js.
 Web Designers focus on the visual aspects, layout, and usability of the website, often handling graphic design and UI/UX elements.

-Interview questions
+Interview questions for Software Architects:

 • When would you choose a monolithic architecture over micro-services, and vice versa?